Affiliate links on Android Authority may earn us a commission. Learn more.

-On paper, we’re expecting better graphical performance than the Exynos 2100, but it’s the comparison to the Snapdragon 888 series that’s a different story.
+On paper, we’d expect better graphical performance than the Exynos 2100, but it’s the comparison to the Snapdragon 888 series that’s a different story.
 Still, that will be a relief for those hoping for proper flagship tier performance from the Pixel 6.
-However, we’re anticipating that the chip’s Tensor Processing Unit (TPU) will offer even more competitive machine learning and AI capabilities.
+However, it seems like the chip’s Tensor Processing Unit (TPU) will offer even more competitive machine learning and AI capabilities.

 The Google Tensor SoC seems to be competitive across CPU, GPU, modem, and other technologies.

-Google’s 2+2+4 CPU setup is a more odd design choice.
+Google’s 2+2+4 CPU setup is an odd design choice.
 It’s worth exploring in more detail, which we’ll get to, but the prominent point is that two powerhouse Cortex-X1 CPUs should give the Google Tensor SoC more grunt for single-threads but the older Cortex-A76 cores may make the chip a weaker multitasker.
 It’s an interesting combination that harkens back to Samsung’s ill-fated Mongoose CPU setups.
-However, there are questions to be answered about this design’s power and thermal efficiency, which Google has attempted to answer already.
+However, there were questions to be answered about this design’s power and thermal efficiency, which Google has attempted to answer.

 On paper, the Google Tensor processor and the Pixel 6 series look to be very competitive with the Exynos 2100 and Snapdragon 888 series found through some of 2021’s best smartphones.

 Let’s jump into the big question on every tech enthusiast’s lips: why would Google pick 2018’s Arm Cortex-A76 CPU for a cutting-edge SoC?
 The answer lies in an area, power, and thermal compromise.
 Either that or Google and Samsung simply didn’t have access to newer cores when work on Tensor began.